 During 2015, the Company paid \$653,000 for charter aircraft services for business travel provided by Hampton Airways, Inc. ("Hampton").
 Hampton's sole shareholder is Mr. Schnatter.
-In 2015, the Company obtained market comparison data for services comparable to those provided by Hampton, and the data confirmed that the Company's cost of services from Hampton was favorable to thisse provided by riampton, and the data commence that the company's cost of services from Hampton was favorable to pricing available in the market for charter aircraft.
+In 2015, the Company obtained market comparison data for services comparable to those provided by Hampton, and the data confirmed that the Company's cost of services from Hampton was favorable to pricing available in the market for charter aircraft.
 For a discussion of certain additional arrangements between the Company and Mr. Schnatter, please see "Compensation of our Founder, Chairman and Chief Executive Officer" under "Compensation Discussion and Analysis."